Guitar Chord Reference

 What notes are in the A minor chord?

-What keys is the A minor chord in?
+What keys use the A minor chord?